zuazo/zookeeper_bridge-cookbook/README.md

 Some of the resources included in this cookbook have not been widely tested, so you should consider this cookbook as something **experimental**.

-This cookbook is mainly used by calling the Resources it provides.
+This cookbook is mainly used by calling the resources it provides.
 See their documentation below.
-The `zookeeper_bridge::default` recipe needs to be included before its use.
+The `zookeeper_bridge::default` recipe needs to be included before their use.

 Requirements
 ============